tyler-mitchell22/Momentum-ETF/README.md

 - lubridate
 - TTR
 - dygraphs
+- RSQLite
+- DBI

 ## Usage
 To run the strategy:
 1. Install required packages using `install.packages()` or `p_load()` function from the pacman library
 2. Run the R script code in your IDE of choice to see the full analysis with visualizations
+3. The script will automatically create a SQLite database (`momentum_etf.sqlite`) to track:
+   - Selected stocks at each rebalance date
+   - Historical ETF and SPY performance
+   - All performance metrics
+4. After the script finishes, open the generated database file in DB Browser to:
+   - Browse the ETF composition history
+   - Run custom queries to analyze performance patterns
+   - Track the most frequently selected stocks
-3. Feel free to use the framework and adjust any parameters or the stock universe and compare the results!
+5. Feel free to use the framework and adjust any parameters or the stock universe and compare the results!

 ## Disclaimer
 This strategy is provided for educational and research purposes only.
 Past performance is not indicative of future results.